Stereotypes lead to dumb decisions.

 While these companies may use different pieces of criteria to help filter through millions of applications, they also have the most difficult interview processes on the planet…

-They are are looking for the best person.
+They are looking for the best person.

 Are you?